The Bankrate promise

 Why does it matter if your home is considered high risk by insurers?

 If your home is considered a high risk by insurance companies, your homeowners insurance could be more expensive when compared to the average cost of home insurance.
-This could be a significant financial expense over the course of owning your home.
+Maintaining high-risk homeowners insurance can be a significant financial expense over the course of owning your home.
 You may also have more difficulty finding insurance carriers willing to insure your home, especially without significant exclusions or policy limits.

-Additionally, if you do need to file a claim, you may see a surcharge on your future premiums, making the insurance expense that much greater.
+Additionally, if you do need to file a claim when you have high-risk homeowners insurance, you may see a surcharge on your future premiums, making the insurance expense that much greater.
 The claim may also become part of your individual risk profile as a homeowner.
-When requesting a new homeowners insurance quote from other insurance companies, your claims history and the amounts paid out may be considered.
+When requesting new quotes from high-risk home insurance companies, your claims history and the amounts paid out may be factored into your rate.

 States or regions that are considered high risk by insurers